cresta/container-image-listing/README.md

-# docker-utils
+# container-image-listing
-Utils library for doing various things with Docker
+Library for listing difference attributes of images.